CS2613-WI24-FR01B/exploration-activity-1-v-mahajan/README.md

 # How does someone run your program?
 To run the pythonLib_EA1.py, do as follows:
 1. In terminal, go the directory in which the above mentioned file is saved.

+2. Make sure "pip" is installed on your system (It usually comes the python package but for some reason Lab computers does not have pip.).
+Before running you have to install the package using command 'pip install opencv-python'

-2. Type command "python -u pythonLib_EA1.py".
+3. Type command "python -u pythonLib_EA1.py".
 Here -u means unbuffered.
 This tells the system to produce an unbuffered output as soon as the file is run.

 # What purpose does this program serve?
 The purpose of this program is to demonstrate how users can easily manipulate the images in python.